ADSCIAN/website/adscian/content/english/legal.md

 ### Contact

-If you have any questions or concerns regarding these terms or any content on our website, please contact us at contact@adscian.be.
+If you have any questions or concerns regarding these terms or any content on our website, please contact us at [contact@adscian.com](mailto:contact@adscian.com).